 Too Much Empty Space

 Too much space in the hive increases draftiness and makes it harder for the bees to patrol for pests.
+As part of wintertime hive prep, reduce extra space.

 - Consolidate frames into fewer boxes, if possible.